Asthma: Everything You Need to Know

 Is asthma a disability?

-Whether asthma is considered a disability in the UK depends on the severity of the condition.
+Whether asthma is considered a disability in the UK depends on the severity of the condition, and how much it’s impacting your daily life.
 ‘Severe’ asthma can count as a disability in the UK and may entitle you to certain forms of government assistance.

 What is classed as ‘severe’ asthma?